COVID-19: Treatment-related research

-More than 300 active clinical trials are underway as of April 2020.

 Research on the antimalarial drugs hydroxychloroquine and chloroquine showed that they were ineffective at best, and that they may reduce the antiviral activity of remdesivir.
-By May 2020, France, Italy, and Belgium had banned the use of hydroxychloroquine as a COVID‑19 treatment.

 In June, initial results from the randomised RECOVERY Trial in the United Kingdom showed that dexamethasone reduced mortality by one third for people who are critically ill on ventilators and one fifth for those receiving supplemental oxygen.
 Because this is a well-tested and widely available treatment, it was welcomed by the WHO, which is in the process of updating treatment guidelines to include dexamethasone and other steroids.
 Based on those preliminary results, dexamethasone treatment has been recommended by the NIH for peoples with COVID‑19 who are mechanically ventilated or who require supplemental oxygen but not in people with COVID‑19 who do not require supplemental oxygen.

 In September 2020, the WHO released updated guidance on using corticosteroids for COVID‑19.
-The WHO recommends systemic corticosteroids rather than no systemic corticosteroids for the treatment of people with severe and critical COVID‑19 (strong recommendation, based on moderate certainty evidence).
-The WHO suggests not to use corticosteroids in the treatment of people with non-severe COVID‑19 (conditional recommendation, based on low certainty evidence).
+The WHO recommends systemic corticosteroids for the treatment of people with severe and critical COVID‑19.
+The WHO suggests not to use corticosteroids in the treatment of people with non-severe COVID‑19.
 The updated guidance was based on a meta-analysis of clinical trials of people critically ill with COVID‑19.